nikkh/Horus/resource-overview.md

 | SCORES_APPLICATION_NAME | Mandatory if BUILD_INSPECTION_INFRASTRUCTURE is set.
 The name of the scores application you wish your scores to be sent to.
 This is provided by the coach for the challenge.  |  None |
 | SCORES_DB_PASSWORD | Mandatory if BUILD_INSPECTION_INFRASTRUCTURE is set.
 The password for the scored database admin user.
 This is be provided by the coach for the challenge. |  None |

-> If you dont have a SCORES_APPLICATION_NAME or SCORES_DB_PASSWORD then you have two choises (either deploy BUILD_PRODUCTION_INFRASTRUCTURE unset - everything else should still work as described, (but you wont appear on any leaderboard), or you can run the [provided GitHub action](.github/workflows/scores-infra.yaml) to deploy your own scores application, and run your own provate version of the challenge.
+> If you dont have a SCORES_APPLICATION_NAME or SCORES_DB_PASSWORD then you have two choices (either deploy BUILD_PRODUCTION_INFRASTRUCTURE unset - everything else should still work as described, (but you wont appear on any leaderboard), or you can run the [provided GitHub action](.github/workflows/scores-infra.yaml) to deploy your own scores application, and run your own private version of the challenge.